-General.
-Shares of Class B common stock will only be issued in the future to the extent necessary to maintain a one-to-one ratio between the number of Class B units held by equity holders of Real Good Foods, LLC ("RGF, LLC") and the number of shares of Class B common stock issued to RGF, LLC equity holders (each, a "Member," and collectively, the "Members").
-Shares of Class B common stock are transferable only together with an equal number of Class B units.
-Shares of Class B common stock will be canceled on a one-for-one basis if we, at the election of a holder of Class B units, redeem or exchange Class B units of such Member pursuant to the terms of that certain Exchange Agreement, dated as of November 4, 2021, by and among us, RGF, LLC, the Members, and the Fidelity investment funds party thereto (the "Exchange Agreement"), and the Limited Liability Company Agreement of RGF, LLC (the "Operating Agreement").
+Shares of Class B common stock will only be issued in the future to the extent necessary to maintain a one-to-one ratio between the number of Class B Units held by RGF, LLC equity holders and the number of shares of Class B common stock issued to RGF, LLC equity holders.
+Shares of Class B common stock are transferable only together with an equal number of Class B Units.
+Shares of Class B common stock will be canceled on a one-for-one basis if we, at the election of a holder of Class B Units, redeem or exchange Class B Units of such person pursuant to the terms of the Exchange Agreement and the Operating Agreement.

-Voting Rights.
 Holders of shares of our Class B common stock are entitled to one vote for each share held of record on all matters submitted to a vote of stockholders.
-The holders of our Class B common stock do not have cumulative voting rights in the election of directors, and vote together with holders of our Class A common stock as a single class on all matters presented to our stockholders for their vote or approval, except for certain amendments to our Certificate of Incorporation or as otherwise required by applicable law or our Certificate of Incorporation.
+The holders of our Class B common stock do not have cumulative voting rights in the election of directors.

+Holders of shares of our Class B common stock will vote together with holders of our Class A common stock as a single class on all matters presented to our stockholders for their vote or approval, except for certain amendments to our Certificate of Incorporation described in the section below entitled "Description of Capital Stock-Anti-Takeover Provisions" or as otherwise required by applicable law or our Certificate of Incorporation.
-No Dividend, Liquidation Distribution, Preemptive, or Similar Rights.

 Holders of our Class B common stock do not have any right to receive dividends or to receive a distribution upon dissolution or liquidation or the sale of all or substantially all of our assets.
 Additionally, holders of shares of our Class B common stock do not have preemptive, subscription, redemption, or conversion rights.
-There are no redemption or sinking fund provisions applicable to the Class B common stock.
+There will be no redemption or sinking fund provisions applicable to the Class B common stock.

-Transfer Rights.
-Pursuant to the Operating Agreement, each holder of Class B common stock has agreed that (i) the holder will not transfer any shares of Class B common stock to any person unless the holder transfers an equal number of Class B units to the same person, and (ii) in the event the holder transfers any Class B units to any person, the holder will transfer an equal number of shares of Class B common stock to the same person.
-Any such transfers must be made in compliance with the terms of our Certificate of Incorporation, the Bylaws, the Exchange Agreement, and the Operating Agreement, or such transfer may result in the Company disregarding the purported transfer and/or canceling such shares of Class B common stock.
+Pursuant to the Operating Agreement, each holder of Class B common stock has agreed that (i) the holder will not transfer any shares of Class B common stock to any person unless the holder transfers an equal number of Class B Units to the same person, and (ii) in the event the holder transfers any Class B Units to any person, the holder will transfer an equal number of shares of Class B common stock to the same person.
+Any such transfers must be made in compliance with the terms of our Certificate of Incorporation, the Bylaws, the Exchange Agreement, and the Operating Agreement, or such transfer may result in the Corporation disregarding the purported transfer and/or canceling such shares of Class B common stock.